Virtual Clinic Videos

 of the “double humped” B&O crossing of the Allegheny

 mountains.
-The grade on Briery Mountain (Cranberry
+The grade on Briery Mountain (Cranberry Grade),

-track is designed to create the feel of the prototype
+to create the feel of the prototype with heavy grades and

-track and to be scenically sincere, that is, trains pass
+very little tangent (straight) track and to be scenically

-through a scene only once.
-There is quite a lot of
+There is quite a lot of information in the clinic and

-information in the clinic and related layout tour.
+related layout tour.
 View Clinic

 View Layout Tour